TSA Requirements for Flight Training Applicants

 Must bring a valid, unexpired United States Passport to the ATP training center.
 Per the regulation, ATP is required to make a copy of each pilot’s Passport and store the copy for 5 years.
 This requirement has been placed on all Flight Schools.
 ATP stores this information electronically for maximum security.

-Non-US Citizens — Must comply with TSA requirements.
-Contact ATP (800-ALL-ATPS / 800-255-2877) to obtain the latest prerequisites for your training program.
+- Must comply with TSA requirements to include bringing a valid, unexpired passport and a Permanent Resident card or valid US Visa to the ATP Training Center.
+Contact ATP (1-904-595-7940 or internationally 001-904-595-7940) to obtain the latest prerequisites for your training program.

 A U.S. Military ID does not constitute proof of U.S. Citizenship for the purposes of the TSA regulation.
 (Your training with ATP is not accomplished under a government contract.)

 Do not bring a Birth Certificate as proof of U.S. Citizenship without first verifying that it meets all of the acceptable criteria.